refinedev/refine/documentation/docs/guides-and-concepts/hooks/navigation/useNavigation.md

 ### Usage
 We will make a button for each method to use.

+## List

-First, let's imagine that we have a post list and we want to be redirected to this page.
+Let's imagine that we have a post list and we want to be redirected to this page.
 To do this we will use the list hook.

-## List
 ```tsx
 import { Button } from "antd";
 //highlight-next-line